How to Start Your Own LLC in Georgia - Complete Guide

 LLC Records

-Keep formation documents, operating agreements, contracts, and financial/legal documents safe.
+Store formation documents, operating agreements, financial/legal documents and contracts in a safe place.

 Annual Registration